Beehive in a UK apiary

 Varroa Treatment Calendar (UK) – Seasonal Plan & Timing Guide

-If you haven’t already, start with monitoring methods, then use this calendar to decide what to do next.
+If you haven't already, start with monitoring methods, then use this calendar to decide what to do next, especially around July varroa monitoring and the August treatment period.

-Quick links: start with Varroa Management, then use the specialist pages: chemical treatments, non-chemical methods and PPE & safety.
+Quick links: start with Varroa Management, then use the specialist pages: monitoring methods, chemical treatments, non-chemical methods and PPE & safety.
 Printable PDFs are on Free Downloads.

 A realistic UK treatment calendar (principles first)